-Sustainable development is a key concern for Stéphane Le Diraison, who for a long time has had the post of head of renewable marine energies at Bureau Veritas.
-His professional undertaking has enabled him to gain a good understanding of the problems linked to the preservation of our environment, coupled with his strong personal convictions.
+Sustainable development is at the heart of Stéphane Le Diraison's concerns, and he has long been in charge of the marine renewable energy activity at Bureau Veritas.
+His professional commitment has enabled him to acquire a good knowledge of the problems linked to the preservation of our environment, coupled with strong personal convictions.
 With his Time For Oceans project, he is accompanied by three partners strongly committed to sustainable development: SUEZ, Bouygues Construction and the city of Boulogne-Billancourt.